 FTIR Analysis or Infrared Spectroscopy Capabilities

-- Identifies chemical bond functional groups by their characteristic absorption of infrared radiation in vibrational modes
+- FTIR analysis identifies chemical bond functional groups by their characteristic absorption of infrared radiation in vibrational modes

 - May be used in transmission mode